The Creaking Chair ...

 It’s like an angel descending from a higher plane,

-it would take its own time and if you rush it, all you would get is a glimpse of its beauty
+it would take its own time and if you rush it, all you would get is a glimpse

 Just like rushing a poetry would give you only a glimpse of its skeletal thought